 Although you won't find any herring in your shares, every single fillet of wild Alaska fish that you eat this year will likely have fed on herring at some point in its life.
 Herring are a critical link in the marine food web in Southeast Alaska, which means that they are crucial to the ecological stability of our fisheries and to our way of life as Alaskans.

-My family harvests herring roe on hemlock boughs and even loads up the back of my Mom’s truck with the roe that washes up on the beach to use as fertilizer.
-The eggs we take feed us and our garden, and the eggs that are left in the ocean go on to feed future generations of salmon, halibut, rockfish, and cod.
+Growing up in Sitka, my family harvested herring roe on hemlock boughs in the spring and continues to do so today.
+This spring I loaded up the back of my Mom’s truck with the roe that washed up on the beach to use as fertilizer.
+These eggs feed us (and our gardens) and the ones that are left in the ocean go on to feed future generations of salmon, halibut, rockfish, and cod.

-And for our fishermen, the continued health of wild fish stocks is essential for their livelihoods.
-Additionally, living on an island where there there are no roads to the nearest town means that all grocery store items are barged or flown in.
+For commercial fishermen, the continued health of wild fish stocks is essential for their livelihoods.
+Additionally, living on an island where there are no roads to the nearest town means that all grocery store items are barged or flown over 700 miles from the lower-48.
 This makes even basic household food items very expensive.
 Here in Alaska, we find that everyday items can cost double or triple what they would down south.
 Consequently, subsistence is not only culturally valuable, it’s a necessity.

-The financial impact of steeply priced store-bought food is softened by harvesting one’s own food.
-And according to the Alaska Department of Fish and Game, most households do so in abundance.
-In Sitka, 91% of households participate in some form of subsistence gathering and 98% of households gather, share, or consume subsistence foods including most, if not all, of our fishermen.
-A significant portion of that food is the same as the wild seafood you will find in your monthly box this year: salmon, halibut, rockfish, lingcod, and black cod — all of which feed on herring.
+A significant portion of that food is the same as the wild seafood you will find in your monthly box this year: salmon, halibut, rockfish, lingcod, and black cod—all of which feed on herring.

-When you sit down to eat the fish from your subscription box, I invite you to think of yourself as a participant in Alaska's dynamic marine ecosystem.
-You are now connected to this place and to the herring themselves — the fish that fed your fish.
+So, when you sit down to eat the fish from your subscription box, I invite you to think of yourself as a participant in Alaska's dynamic marine ecosystem.
+You are now connected to this place and to the herring themselves—the fish that fed your fish.